DuneSt/FileLibraryHelper/README.md

 ## Version management

-This project use semantic versionning to define the releases.
+This project uses semantic versioning to define the releases.
 This mean that each stable release of the project will get associate a version number of the form `vX.Y.Z`.

 - **X** define the major version number
 - **Y** define the minor version number